Schuyler Colfax: Legacy and historical reputation

-Colfax's 20 years of public service ended in controversy in 1873 due to the revelation that he was involved in the Crédit Mobilier scandal.
+Colfax's twenty years of public service ended in controversy in 1873 due to the revelation that he was involved in the Crédit Mobilier scandal.
 He never returned to seek political office in part because he believed that it was best to stay out of politics once leaving office, and in part because he was content with his life as a private citizen.
 Because of his success as a lecturer, his reputation was somewhat restored.

 The Revenue Cutter Service commissioned and named an iron-framed side-wheel steamer after Colfax in 1871.
 It served along the Atlantic Coast and hosted President McKinley aboard prior to her decommissioning in 1899.

 Towns in the U.S. states of California, North Carolina, Illinois, Washington, Wisconsin, Indiana, Iowa, Texas, and Louisiana are named after him.
 Schuyler, Nebraska, named after Colfax, is the county seat of Colfax County, Nebraska.
 The ghost town of Colfax, Colorado, was named after him, as was Colfax County, New Mexico.

 Colfax Avenue in South Bend is named in his honor.
 Colfax's home of his adult years stood on that street, at 601 W. Market St. The city later renamed the street in his honor.
 The Colfax home was demolished and, as of 2025, an Evangelical Presbyterian Church church stands on the spot.
 There is another Colfax Avenue in Mishawaka, Indiana, the city just east of South Bend.
 There is also a Colfax Avenue in the Grant City section of Staten Island, one of the boroughs of New York City.
-The main east–west street traversing Aurora, Denver, and Lakewood, Colorado, and abutting the Colorado State Capitol is named Colfax Avenue in the politician's honor; it is also known as the longest continuous commercial street in the U.S. There is a Colfax Avenue in Minneapolis and suburbs, a Colfax Place in the Highland Square neighborhood in Akron, Ohio; in Roselle Park, New Jersey; and a Colfax Street on Chicago's South Side.
+The main east–west street traversing Aurora, Denver, and Lakewood, Colorado, and abutting the Colorado State Capitol is named Colfax Avenue in the politician's honor.
+There is a Colfax Avenue in Minneapolis and suburbs, a Colfax Place in the Highland Square neighborhood in Akron, Ohio; in Roselle Park, New Jersey; and a Colfax Street on Chicago's South Side.
 There is a Colfax Street in Springdale, Pennsylvania, that leads up Mt.
 Colfax, as well as one in Palatine, Illinois, in Evanston, Illinois, and in Jamestown, New York.
 Dallas, Texas, and one of its suburbs, Richardson, each have separate residential roads named Colfax Drive.
 There is also a Colfax Avenue in the San Fernando Valley area of Los Angeles and in Concord, California, as well as in Benton Harbor, Michigan.